 • Part A is introductory

-• Part B confers power on the Australian Energy Regulator to classify distribution services, to determine the forms of control for distribution services, and to make distribution determinations
+• Part B confers power on the AER to classify distribution services, to determine the forms of control for distribution services, and to make distribution determinations

 • Part C sets out the building block approach to the regulation of services classified as standard control services